1wErt3r/Ace-of-Wands/README.md

 ```

 ### How to Use
-1.  **New Reading:** Select "File" -> "New Reading" from the menu bar to draw a new three-card spread.
+1.  **New Reading:** Select "Ace of Wands" -> "New Reading" from the menu bar to draw a new spread.
+You can change the spread to either three card or Tree of Life in the settings.
 2.  **Save Reading:** Select "File" -> "Save..." to save the current spread and its reading to a text file.
 3.  **Open Reading:** Select "File" -> "Open..." to load a previously saved reading.